Should You Include Your Life Insurance Policy In Your Will?

 • Estate

-Life insurance is a valuable estate management tool.
-It can provide financially for your family or fund a charity after you die.
-Decide today if you will list it in your will or not, and be sure to update the beneficiaries.
+Life insurance is a valuable estate-management tool.
+It can provide for your family or fund a charity after you die.
+Decide whether to list the policy in your will and review beneficiaries regularly to ensure your final wishes are carried out.

 Need insurance for You, Your Family or Your Business?